TongLing916/tongling916.github.io/_posts/2018-10-31-Review-Visual-SLAM-algorithms-a-survey-from-2010-to-2016.md

 1. Initialization: define the global coordinate system for camera pose estimation and a part of the environment is reconstructed as an initial map in the global coordinate system.

 2. Tracking: the reconstructed map is tracked in the image to estimate the camera pose of the image with respect to the map.
+In order to do this, 2D-3D correspondences between the image and the map are first obtained from feature matching or feature tracking in the image.
+Then, the camera pose is computed from correspondences by solving the Perspective-n-point ([PnP][paper-pnp]) problem.
 Note that most of vSLAM algorithms assumes that intrinsic camera parameters are calibrated beforehand so that they are known.
 Therefore, a camera pose is normally equivalent to extrinsic camera parameters with translation and rotation of the camera in the global coordinate system.